 My research interests are transversal to several topics in the multi-disciplinary field of data science, including, but not limited to, instrumentation and data acquisition, public data, machine learning, and information visualization.
 My research is driven by curiosity, persistence, and a strong desire to leverage the potential of data to address different societal challenges like environmental sustainability and smart cities.
 A brief outline of my current research topics is provided below.

-Performance Evaluation of Non-Intrusive Load Monitoring Systems
+Performance and Value Proposition of Non-Intrusive Load Monitoring Systems

 I am very interested in understanding the real-world applicability of non-intrusive energy monitoring and eco-feedback technologies and my goals in this research field are twofold: i), assess how such technologies perform from a technological point of view (e.g., algorithms performance) when deployed outside of the laboratory settings, and ii) determine the value proposition of such technologies as tools for smartening the electric energy grid hence reducing its carbon footprint.